Installing Dundas BI on Linux

 You must accept the license agreement to proceed with the installation.

-Type y to access the license agreement.
+Enter y to accept the license agreement.

 6. Prerequisites